kimiyoung/planetoid/README.md

 Zhilin Yang, William W. Cohen, Ruslan Salakhutdinov.
 ICML 2016.

+Please cite the above paper if you use the datasets or code in this repo.

 ## Run the demo

 We include the Citeseer dataset in the directory `data`, where the data structures needed are pickled.